-A real bonus of attending UAT is that I get to go to a lot of industry conferences and events like GDC,

-Siggraph, E3 and others.
+A real bonus of attending UAT is that I get to go to a lot of industry Siggraph, E3 and others.

-Travis Bolek Class: Senior

-Major: Digital Animation Hometown: Phoenix, AZ

-READ MORE STUDENT Q&A AT www.uat.edu/askauarstudent
+animation for a game company, or a movie Travis Bolek Major: Digital Animation Hometown: Phoenix, AZ Originally, I heard about UAT from an ad in a game magazine - I was interested in pursuing just a game design degree then.
+So, my Dad www.uat.edu/askauarstudent READ MORE STUDENT QUA AT

 Provost Dave Bolman and Dean of Academic Affairs Rebecca Whitehead recently returned from the Emerging Technologies Conference in Leicester, England.
 Event organizers challenged educators and organizations on the pace of their adoption and use of new technologies.
 Bolman delivered a keynote address on emerging technologies in society and Whitehead spoke on the use of games in education and business training.
 The conference is not unlike UAT's Tech Forum with a focus on technology and education.
 Unlike UAT's semiannual conference geared towards students, the Emerging Technologies event is primarily for educators and industry leaders.
 In contrast to UAT's symposium put on by the University, the Emerging Technologies symposium is sponsored by both colleges and outside businesses.
 Bolman's keynote focused on businesses preparing for, and adapting for, new technologies.
 Whitehead's talk outlined the potential applications of serious games in an academic environment as an alternative to outdated education methods.
-Highlighting game applications in the medical, corporate and military fields, she presented statistics of the results to educators perhaps unversed in computer gaming.

-"PROFESSOR ROBOT" TO LAUNCH UAT ROBOTICS CURRICULUM

-Robots and embedded systems are more a part of our lives than computers.
+Highlighting game applications in the medical, corporate and military fields, she presented statistics of the results to educators perhaps unversed in computer 'PROFESSOR ROBOT" TO LAUNCH UAT ROBOTICS CURRICULUM Robots and embedded systems are more a part of our lives than computers.
 Usually the first thing you do in the morning when you wake up is turn off an alarm clock, which is an interaction with an embedded system or μController. μControllers are everywhere; we use orders of magnitude more every day than we do computer systems.
 It is embedded systems that will propel robotics into the home like never before.
-A Roomba®, for example, does not look like a traditional "robot," yet there are thousands of Roombas in homes across America already.
+A Roomba®, for example, does not look like a traditional "robot." vet there are thousands of Roombas in homes across America already.
 These robots and embedded systems are quickly becoming such a part of our lives that we hardly notice them: in our cars, in our cell phones, in our homes.
 The only time we do notice them is when they aren't functioning.
 Robotics is the science and technology of robots.
 The appearance and capabilities of robots vary widely, but all robots share the features of a movable mechanical structure under some form of control.
 More complex and adaptable control strategies are often referred to as artificial intelligence.
 UAT is ready to become a leader in the advancing technology of robotics.
 Ryan Clarke, known affectionately around campus as "Professor Robot," is currently developing a Robotics and Embedded Systems curriculum, beginning with four classes to launch in Spring 2007.
+GEEK 411 THE UAT STUDENT LIFE MAGAZINE GEEK 411 THE UAT STUDENT LIFE MAGAZINE